mlundine/tensorflow_app/README.md

 Next, you can start annotating.
 Click launch Labelimg.
 In this app, go to Open Directory, and select the train folder.
 Annotate each of your objects with a bounding box and a label.
 After each image is completely annotated, click save.
 This will create an xml file containing the coordinates for the annotations.
 Hit next image, and repeat.
 Keep in mind, every time you annotate an object, it should have exactly the same label (ex: only &#39;dog&#39;, not &#39;dog&#39; &#39;DOG&#39; &#39;Dog&#39;).
 Once you are done with the train folder, move onto the test folder.
 Once you are completely finished annotating all of the train and test photos, exit Labelimg.
 You can also exit the annotating section of the GUI at this point by hitting the Exit button.

 If you are trying to use Mask RCNN, you will also need to make png masks of your annotations.
 These are images that you need to segment by the classes you are detecting.
 For example if you were trying to detect cats and dogs, you would need to make a new image where all of the pixels that have dogs are given a certain value, all of the pixels with cats are given another value, and the rest of the pixels are zero.
 These would be placed in the train_mask and test_mask folders.
+You would also need to annotate each image with bounding boxes.
+So your entire annotation set would be a train folder of jpeg images, with bounding boxes made in Labelimg, a test folder of jpeg images, with bounding boxes made in LabelImg, a train_mask folder, with binary PNG masks, and a test_mask folder, with binary PNG masks.
+The mask images should have the same name as their corresponding jpeg images, the only difference is that the masks should be PNGs instead of jpegs.

 In the future I will make some functions that can automate making the mask annotations.

 **III.
 Training**